 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-Aetna Anifrolumab-fnia (Saphnelo) Billing Guidelines and Action Items 2025
+Aetna Saphnelo Billing Guidelines and Action Items 2025

-These are the steps your billing team and your clinical staff need to take before or immediately after September 26, 2025.
+These are the steps your team needs to complete before the effective date of September 26, 2025.

 #Action Item